ryangjchandler/ryangjchandler.co.uk/source/_posts/anonymous-alpine-components.md

 In other Alpine components, you might choose to define functions on the data object itself.
 When doing this, you can reference your event callback functions without the ending `()` parentheses.
 Alpine does this automatically for functions defined on your data object by checking the return value of your expression, then calling it if it is of the type `function`.

-If you are using function defined on the global scope, you will need to add those `()` parentheses yourself.
+If you are using a function that's defined on the global scope, you will need to add those `()` parentheses yourself.

 ```html
 // bad